Helene Hegemann: Life

 She was raised by her divorced mother, a graphic artist and painter.
 After her mother's death, Hegemann moved in with her father.

 She began writing and first gained attention with her blog.
 On 6 December 2007, her play, Ariel 15 premiered in Berlin at Ballhaus Ost, directed by Sebastian Mauksch.

 Hegemann called her play a literary fairy tale piece.

 Deutschland Radio adapted it as a radio drama in 2008.

 That same year, a screenplay she wrote at 14 was developed.
 It was underwritten by the Federal Cultural Foundation.

 The resulting film, Torpedo, a youth drama, premiered in 2008 at the Hof International Film Festival and ran in German cinemas in summer 2009.
 It won the Max Ophüls Prize.
 Hegemann credits the Jean-Luc Godard film Weekend as a major influence on her writing style.

 In 2009, Hegemann played a character in the episodic film Germany 09, by Nicolette Krebitz.
 Hegemann appeared in the segment "Die Unvollendete", where Ulrike Meinhof and Susan Sontag meet.

 In 2013 her second novel Jage zwei Tiger and in 2018 the third novel Bungalow were published.
 In 2025 Kiepenheuer & Witsch published Striker.
+According to the author’s own statement and her acknowledgements in the book, Striker is based on Urban Street Artist Mr. Paradox Paradise.